-- 8. CSB introduced, in October 2020 and January 2021 respectively, the arrangements for requiring new appointees to the civil service and serving civil servants to sign a declaration to uphold the Basic Law, bear allegiance to the HKSAR of the People's Republic of China, be dedicated to their duties and be responsible to the HKSAR Government.
-Starting from October 2021, prospective appointees to the civil service shall sign the declaration as one of the conditions for appointment, and it must be completed before being appointed.
-Civil servants appointed to senior positions such as Heads of Departments are also required to take an oath. - 9.
-At present, all serving civil servants, including those who joined the HKSAR Government before 1 July 2020, have signed the declaration.
-For 129 officers who neglected or refused to duly sign and return the declaration without any reasonable explanation, the great majority of them have already left the Government for various reasons, including termination of probationary service in accordance with the Civil Service Regulations (CSRs), retirement in the public interest under section 12 of the Public Service (Administration) Order, resignation, or dismissal due to misconduct.
-It is expected that the service of the remaining officers will be terminated shortly. - 10.
-The declaration requirement was also extended to Government staff appointed on non-civil service terms on or after 1 July 2020.
-More than 18 000 full-time and 8 000 part-time serving non-civil service Government staff have signed and returned their declarations.
-Among them, the 149 full-time and 386 part-time non-civil service Government staff who neglected or refused to duly sign and return the declaration without reasonable explanation have all left the Government already. - 11.
-The requirement for civil servants and non-civil service government staff to sign the declaration is an open acknowledgement of the acceptance and a genuine manifestation of the responsibilities of and expectations on them, thereby further safeguarding and promoting the core values that should be upheld by all government staff, and ensuring the effective governance of the HKSAR Government.
+8. CSB introduced, in October 2020 and January 2021 respectively, the arrangements for requiring new appointees to the civil service and serving civil servants to sign a declaration to uphold the Basic Law, bear allegiance to the HKSAR of the People's Republic of China, be dedicated to their duties and be responsible to the HKSAR Government.
+Starting from October 2020, prospective appointees to the civil service shall sign the declaration as one of the conditions for appointment, and it must be completed before being appointed.
+Civil servants appointed to senior positions such as Heads of Departments are also required to take an oath.

+9. At present, all serving civil servants, including those who joined the HKSAR Government before 1 July 2020, have signed the declaration; and all of the 129 officers who neglected or refused to duly sign and return the declaration without any reasonable explanation, have already left the Government for various reasons, including termination of probationary service in accordance with the Civil Service Regulations (CSRs), retirement in the public interest under section 12 of the Public Service (Administration) Order, resignation, or dismissal due to misconduct.

+10. The declaration requirement was also extended to Government staff appointed on non-civil service terms on or after 1 July 2020.
+Serving non-civil service Government staff concerned have signed their declarations.
+149 full-time and 386 part-time non-civil service Government staff who neglected or refused to duly sign and return the declaration without reasonable explanation have all left the Government already.

+11. The requirement for civil servants and non-civil service government staff to sign the declaration is an open acknowledgement of the acceptance and a genuine manifestation of the responsibilities of and expectations on them, thereby further safeguarding and promoting the core values that should be upheld by all government staff, and ensuring the effective governance of the HKSAR Government.
 This also accords with the requirement of the National Security Law.